AdobeDocs/commerce-cloud-tools/src/pages/docker/configure/extend-docker-configuration.md

 ## Composer configuration

-You can specify needed Composer version using the env variable `COMPOSER_VERSION`, if you need to clear Composer cache you can use the variable `COMPOSER_CLEAR_CACHE`.
-Each version of PHP Docker images has specific Composer version and by default Composer cache is not cleared during starting Docker container from these images.
+You can configure Composer using environment variables.
+Each version of the PHP Docker image requires a specific Composer version and, by default, the Composer cache is not cleared when starting the Docker container.
+Specify the Composer version with the `COMPOSER_VERSION` environment variable.
+Enable Composer clear cache with the  `COMPOSER_CLEAR_CACHE` environment variable.

 **To set the Composer version and clear Composer cache**: